muhammedkamal/Safe-box/README.md

 # Safe-box
-Embedded system to safe box using TIVA C
+Embedded system application of safe box using TIVA C